Photos by Andrew Stanbridge

 On one of the DVDs he hands me before I leave, Wirathu tells the story of a Buddhist woman who marries a Muslim man and is forced to convert.
 She continues to pray secretly, and he catches her doing so while she is pregnant.
 He beats her, causing her to have a miscarriage.

-Even a monk like Punya Wontha, who has spoken out about violence against Muslims and organized aid convoys to help those who have been affected by it, says he feels Muslims need to accept their place in a Buddhist society.
+Even a monk like Punya Wontha, who has spoken out about violence against Muslims and organised aid convoys to help those who have been affected by it, says he feels Muslims need to accept their place in a Buddhist society.
 “The Muslim people have little knowledge and are uneducated.
 It is very easy for elements in the government to create problems with these people,” he says, adding that the Muslim and Buddhist tensions festering in Myanmar could spread to the rest of the world.

 Since my meeting with Wirathu, more violence against Muslims broke out in both Rakhine and central Myanmar.
 In October, the International Crisis Group (ICG) released a report speculating that anti-Muslim attacks would continue unless the government acted more effectively to contain tensions.
 The ICG also expressed concerns that inter-communal violence could spread throughout Southeast Asia unless the situation in Myanmar is improved.